brkn/dota2-statistics-of-professional-players/README.md

 - **Python**
   - "Edit so that it produces valid HTML 5 as output"
+    - Done.
+Need to test one more time.
   - "Output the whole input CSV as HTML",  "present the data in a grid"
+    - Damn.
   - "the summary statistics and a brief (1-2 paragraphs) report about this investigation"
   -

 - **HTML**
   - Create a division for table with horizontal and vertical scrolling
+    - Done.
   - Add js code for sorting at top
+    - Down.
   - CSS and other meaningless things
     - Done
   - Where did i get data, subset query (7.00 and after any event etc)